 Get the latest updates, offers and competitions from What’s On…

-The £1million Warwick Arts Centre first opened its doors in 1974 and presents over two thousand, three hundred events and performances a year, with music, drama, dance, mime, comedy, film, visual arts and literature all featuring.
-The venue is annually visited by over three hundred thousand people.
+One of the largest multi-artform venues in the UK, Warwick Arts Centre first opened its doors in 1974 and presents over 2,000 performances a year, with music, drama, dance, comedy, film, visual arts and literature events all featuring.

 Warwick Arts Centre,

 The University Of Warwick, Gibbet Hill Rd,

 A 21st-century gig-theatre classic created from a 204-year-old go...

 From Sun 29 May